AryMF/GDL004-social-network/Readme.md

 ## 7. Acknowledgments

-To the Laboratoria team, specially coach Frank.
+* To the Laboratoria team, specially coach Frank.
+* To Pinterest, for the inspiration.